chingu-voyages/v38-geckos-team-04/README.md

 <br>

 ## Acknowledgements 👏👏👏
 This app is based off of `Florin Pop's` repository found [here](https://github.com/florinpop17/app-ideas).
 It is an amazing resource for this project.
-Whereas, the repository has an MIT license, which permits us to use it for free, nevertheless, we still wanna say **thank you** to `Florin Pop` for putting it out there.
+Whereas, the repository has an `MIT license`, which permits us to use it for free, nevertheless, we still wanna say **thank you** to `Florin Pop` for putting it out there.

 Last, but not the least, is `Jim Medlock`, who incidentally is mentioned as a contributor in `Florin Pop's` repository [here](https://github.com/florinpop17/app-ideas#main-contributors-).
 The gratitude is apparently two-fold:
 - for the app ideas repo